 Adam Wolek, Treasurer

 Tom Caprel (Expo Manager) is the founder of Helios Capital Research, a big-data company that works to provide meaningful insights from MMORPGs for both players and game companies.
 He is an active member in Chicago's gaming community as a regular participant in IGDA, Bit Bash, and CVGLS.
 Tom currently serves on the board of Anima Young Singers of Greater Chicago and has held past professional marketing positions at Lextech Global Services, an enterprise app development firm.
 Email

 George Chen (Zhi Qiao) (Store Manager) is an artist and gallery professional.
 He has worked in museums and galleries in the U.S. and China, including the Museum of Contemporary Photography, Chicago, and 798 photo gallery, Beijing.
 He is pursuing his MFA in photography from Columbia College Chicago.
 Email

 Chaz Evans (Director of Exhibitions and Programs and Co-Founder) is an artist, educator, art historian, and curator working at Northwestern University.
 He has taught courses on creative programming, web art, moving image art, and games.
 He holds an MA in art history and an MFA in New Media Art from University of Illinois at Chicago.
 Email

 Tiffany Funk (Editor-in-Chief, VGA Reader.)
-Tiffany is an art historian and artist based in Chicago.
-A lecturer in Art in the Department of Art and Art History at Lake Forest College, her current work concerns human relationship with technology with a focus on socio-cultural understanding of computer programming as interactive performance.
-She holds an MFA and PhD from the University of Illinois at Chicago in New Media Arts, a PhD and has shown in galleries and media festivals in the US and abroad.
+Tiffany is a co-founding lecturer and Academic Advisor of IDEAS (Interdisciplinary Education in the Arts), an intermedia theory and practice based BA at University of Illinois at Chicago, an editorial board member of Media-N: The Journal of the New Media Caucus, and a member of the annual SIGGRAPH (ACM special interest group on Computer GRAPHics and Interactive Techniques) Conference Unified Jury.
+She holds an MFA and PhD from the University of Illinois at Chicago in New Media Arts, a PhD and as an artist has shown in galleries and media festivals in the US and abroad.
 Email